-Sub-themes Rat O Г1 Ra O Γ2 Ra O Г3 Ra O' Г4 Rat O Г5 Meaning units 41.
-Comparing a candidate with the others Yes X Yes X Yes x Yes x 110 X No OT1: "No. I didn't.
+Sub-themes Ra O Ra O Ra O' Ra O Ra O Meaning units Yes No Yes No Yes No Yes No Yes No 41.
+Comparing a candidate with the others X X X X X OT1: "No. I didn"t.
 I just rate in each section and I just grade in that section.
 Look at overall grade.
 Give them the one that would be the average."
 "In the training that we had, they said that not to compare.
 Because of the training I had, I could be able to separate each of the samples."
-OT2: "No because it's not like that.
+OT2: "No because it" snot like that.
 So each one I did kind of individual."
 OT3: "Yes."
-"You can't help that." "(Laughter) Because you kind of it's like a cross check.
+"You can"thelp that." "(Laughter) Because you kind of it"s like a cross check.
 You gave him the grade for number one.
 Then you get number two, you grade anything.
-It definitely wasn't number one.
+It definitely wasn"t number one.
 So we compare it.
-Then you think, yeah okay, that's right.
-And then you get number three, he's better than number two, he's better than number one.
+Then you think, yeah okay, that"s right.
+And then you get number three, he"s better than number two, he"s better than number one.
 Okay, so I gave you know perhaps a better not a total score but score in some other parts and you just like cross check to verify what what grade I was giving was correct."
-"For example, you gave number one 'four' and you listened to number two, you felt that this guy is worse than the first one.
-So number two would get not better than 'three', not better than 'four because number one gets only 'four'.
-So number two must be something lower than or not more than 'four'".
-OT4: "Yes because it's natural.
+"For example, you gave number one "four"and you listened to number two, you felt that this guy is worse than the first one.
+So number be something lower than or not more than "four"".

+OT4: "Yes because it" snatural.
 It happened automatically.
 It might be because I listened to them consecutively."
-"I may not compare them if I rate one test-taker and then have a brake for a period of time before rating the next guys.
+"I two would get not better than "thre", not better than "four" because number one gets only "four."
+So number two must may not compare them if I rate one test-taker and then have a brake for a period of time before rating the next guys.
 If the first two guys are too good and the third one is just average, he may look bad or worse than he actually is in this set of test-takers."